Chart Color Schemes

 Tallebudgera Valley shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 27.5% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
-Bachelor degrees are most common at 20.4%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.5%).
-Vocational credentials are prominent, with 41.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 14.1% and certificates make up 27.5%.
+The area's educational profile exceeds the regional average with university qualification rates at 27.5%, compared to Rest of Qld's 20.6%.
+Bachelor degrees are most prevalent at 20.4%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.5%).
+Vocational credentials are held by 41.6% of residents aged 15+, with advanced diplomas at 14.1% and certificates at 27.5%.

-Educational participation is high, with 33.7% of residents currently enrolled in formal education.
-This includes 14.0% in primary education, 9.1% in secondary education, and 4.9% pursuing tertiary education.
+Educational participation is high, with 33.7% currently enrolled in formal education, including 14.0% in primary, 9.1% in secondary, and 4.9% in tertiary education.

 Frequently Asked Questions - Education